rafaelpardor/Python-Trining/data-structures-algorithms-python/chapter-02_OOP/README.md

 Adding to that, the documentation of a piece of code, or software is very importat, if is not obligatory.
 All though, we have code conventios, having some comments explaining the code will save a lot of work.

 ### 2.2.4 Testing and Debugging

+Testing is the process of experimentally checking the correctness of a program, while debugging is the process os tracking the execution of a program and discovering the errors in it.

+#### Testing

+A cereful testing plan is an essential part of writing a program.
+While verifying the correctness of a program over all possible inputs is usually infeasible, we should aim at executing the program on a representative subset of inputs.
+Programs often tend to fail on special cases of the input.
+Such cases need to be carefully indentified and tested.
+In addition to special inputs to the program, we should also consider special conditions for the structures used by the program.
+For example, if we use a Python list to store data, we should make sure that boundary cases, such as inserting or removing at the beginning or end of the list, are properly handled.

+The dependecies among the classes and functions of a program induce a hierarchy.
+Namely, a component A is above a component B in the hierarchy if A depends upon B, such as when function A is above a component B in the hierarchy if A depends upon B, such as when function A calls function B, or function A relies on a parameter that is an instance of class B. There are two main testing strategies, top-down and bootom-up, which differ in the order in which components are tested.

+Top-down testing proceeds from the top the bottom of the program hierarchy.
+It is typically used in conjuction with stubbing, a boot-strapping technique that replaces a lower-level component with a stub, a replacement for the componet that simulates the functionality of the original.
+For example, if function A calls function B to get the first line of a file, when testing A we can replace B with a stub that returns a fices string.

+Bottom-up testing proceeds from lower-level components to higher-level components.
+For example, bottom-level functions, which do not invoke other functions, are tested first, followed by functions that call only bottom-level functions, and so on.
+Similarly a class that does not depend upon any other classes can be tested before another class that depends on the former.
+This form of testing is usually described as unit testing, as the functionality of a specific component is tested in isolation of the larger software project.
+If used properly, this strategy better isolates the cause of errors to the component being tested, as lower-level components upon which it relies should have already been thoroughly tested.

+#### Debugging

+The simplest debugging technique consist of using print statements to track the values of variables during the execution of the program.
+A problem with this approach is that eventually the print statements need to be removed or commented out, so they are not executed when the software is finally released.

+A better approach is to run the program within a debugger, which is a specialized eviroment for controlling and monitoring the execution of a program.
+The basic functionality provided by a debugger is the insertion of breakpoints within the code.
+When the program is executed within the debugger, it stops at each breakpoint.
+While the program is stopped, the current value of variables can be inspected.